naeem-sayyad/ClinicalTrails/README.md

-WELCOME to CLINICAL Trails project.
+WELCOME to CLINICAL Trials project.